4rg0n/songs-of-syx-mod-example/doc/howto/game_code.md

 * `settlement.stats.STATS`: game statistics like your population count or happiness
 * `settlement.room.main.util.RoomsCreator`: for creating and registering custom rooms with custom logic
 * `snake2d.util.gui.GuiSection`: container for arranging and displaying your ui elements
+* `snake2d.CORE`: initializes and controls game core functionalities like the render and update loops
+* `snake2d.Updater`: game update and render loops

 ## Conventions